Residents urged to be vigilant with electrical appliances after Bank Holiday weekend incidents

 Never use water on an electrical fire, and don't take any risks with your safety - get out, stay out and call 999.

-Find out more on what to check for to ensure your appliances don't put you or your family or housemates at risk from fire by clicking here
+Find out more on what to check for to ensure your appliances don't put you or your family or housemates at risk from fire on our electrical equipment webpage.

 28/05/2019 14:23 PM